mlupo/artwork-docs/Space Kilim.rst

 Technical details
 ------------------------------
 The game itself can be played on any modern computer, either as a native executable or through a web-browser.
 In its initial installation, the game was played via a ceiling mounted projector which projected the game down onto a white fur rug.
-In this installation, a dedicated controller was provided.
+In this installation, the game stayed on continuously and a dedicated controller was provided, allowing it to be played by a gallery goer immediately.

 Installation Images